TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 If you need to add a *unique* style for a *single* element, this method can work just fine.
 Generally, though, this isn't exactly a recommended way for adding CSS to HTML for a few reasons:

-* It can get pretty messy pretty quickly once you start adding a *lot* of declarations to a single element, causing your HTML file to become unnecessarily bloated
+* It can get pretty messy pretty quickly once you start adding a *lot* of declarations to a single element, causing your HTML file to become unnecessarily bloated.
-* If you want multiple elements to have the same style, you would have to copy + paste the same style to each individual element, causing lots of unnecessary repetition and more bloat
+* If you want multiple elements to have the same style, you would have to copy + paste the same style to each individual element, causing lots of unnecessary repetition and more bloat.
-* Any inline CSS will override the other two methods, which can cause unexpected results (while we won't dive into it here, this can actually be taken advantage of)
+* Any inline CSS will override the other two methods, which can cause unexpected results.
+(While we won't dive into it here, this can actually be taken advantage of).

 ### Practice